FlohGro-dev/flohgro_11ty/posts/move-draft.md

   url: https://flohgro.com/drafts-actions/move-draft/
 tags:
   - drafts-actions
+  - drafts
 ---
 This action lets you move the current draft.

 Depending on where the draft is currently located you can move it to

 - the inbox
 - the archive
 - the trash
 - flag / unflag it

 ## \[Configuration\]